kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Filtering is one of the main functions of the Bug Triage role.
 It involves informing owners and SIG leads about the timelines and asking  whether an issue/PR at hand is relevant to the release, whether it should be prioritized or moved to another release via the use of `milestone`.
 This process involves a mix of multiple parameters such as:

-- time left
-- time estimation
-- importance
-- relevance
-- kind (kind/cleanup is usually less important)
-- technical difficulty
+- Criticality: How critical is the Issue to be fixed for the currently imminent release?
+- Relevance: What does it fix/introduce? e.g. - issues marked as kind/cleanup are usually less important.
+- Time Estimation: Is the PR expected to be ready for merging soon?
+Is there any time left?
+- CI Stability: How big is the change?
+Could it cause instability to CI?
+If so, it either needs to be closely tracked /or/ moved.
-- CI Signal stability
+- Consensus
-- consensus by multiple parties
-- critical thinking
+- Critical Thinking

 As stated on a previoous section, decisions and actions should be made either by the Release Lead or SIG Leads - Bug Triage's role is mainly to keep track, ping people and report the overall status to the Release Lead.